ARPA-SIMC/nwprun/README_container.md

    mainly for the [Cosmo](https://www.cosmo-model.org/) community

-They are all based on the Rocky8 linux distribution (analogous to RedHat 8) and the extra tools are installed through the Arpae-SIMC [copr repository](https://copr.fedorainfracloud.org/coprs/simc/stable/)
+They are all based on the Rocky8 linux distribution (analogous to RedHat 8), while the extra tools are installed through the Arpae-SIMC [copr repository](https://copr.fedorainfracloud.org/coprs/simc/stable/)

-The containers are published on the sylabs.io repository so they can be downloaded interactively at their [specific address](https://cloud.sylabs.io/library/dcesari/default/simctools) or using the `singularity` tool directly:
+The containers are published on the sylabs.io repository, thus they can be downloaded interactively at their [specific address](https://cloud.sylabs.io/library/dcesari/default/simctools) or using the `singularity` tool directly: